 Skip to content

-The program is designed for remote Indigenous communities with limited access to tradespeople.
+The program was designed for remote Indigenous communities with limited access to tradespeople.

-It is hoped that the program will minimise potentially expensive repairs, reduce environmental impacts, and create healthier communities for Indigenous residents.
+The program was introduced as a means of minimising potentially expensive repairs, reducing environmental impacts, and creating healthier communities for Indigenous residents.

 Abstract adapted from Fair Trading NSW

 Fair Trading NSW